Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

-A tabular comparison of policy and privacy statements from various DNS Privacy service operators based loosely on the proposed DROP structure can be found on [dnsprivacy.org](https://dnsprivacy.org/wiki/display/DP/Comparison+of+policy+and+privacy+statements+2019).
+A tabular comparison of policy and privacy statements from various DNS Privacy service operators based loosely on the proposed DROP structure can be found at
+[@policy-comparison].
 The analysis is based on the data available in December 2019.

 We note that the existing set of policies vary widely in style, content and detail and it is not uncommon for the full text for a given operator to equate